City Mayors reports on local elections from around the world

 But the Social Democrats did better in the state’s other big cities.
 With the exception of Augsburg, where the sitting mayor Kurt Gribl from the CSU was re-elected with 52 per cent of the vote, SPD candidates won convincingly in Nürnberg, Passau and Fürth.
 In Regensburg, the centre-left candidate failed to win the first round by a mere 21 votes but is now certain to be elected mayor in two weeks’ time.
 The CSU is also out of the running in Garmisch-Partenkirchen, a conservative market town.
 The run-off will be contested by the independent incumbent and his SPD challenger.

 With the retirement of Munich’s mayor Christian Ude, Ulrich Maly, the mayor of Nürnberg, will become the standard-bearer of the Bavarian Social Democrats.
 In Sunday’s mayoral election he won a third term with a two-thirds majority.
 In April last year he was elected President of the German Association of Cities (Deutscher Städtetag) and in 2008 he was shortlisted for the World Mayor Prize.

 Because of the complexities of Bavarian local council election laws - voters have a number of votes and can give more than one vote to a single candidate; they can also split their votes between parties final results for the 180 rural and district elections will not be known until Tuesday.
 But it is safe to say that despite the successes of the SPD in larger cities, the CSU will continue to be the dominant force in smaller towns and rural communities.

 If you think your mayor is among the best in the world, nominate him or her now for the 2014 World Mayor Prize

-Joy for all parties in Mexico local elections
+Mixed fortunes for largest parties in Bavarian elections